SweetySeelam2/LLM_Recommendation_Amazon/README.md

 **Scalability & Efficiency:**

-Trained on ≈ 1M+ Amazon reviews with 384-dimensional sentence embeddings, all on standard laptop hardware.
+Trained on ≈ 1 Million+ Amazon reviews with 384-dimensional sentence embeddings, all on standard laptop hardware.
 End-to-end embedding, ranking, and explainability (SHAP + LLM) runs in under 2 seconds per query, proving that production-grade pipelines need not require expensive GPU clusters.

 ---